writethedocs/www/docs/conf/australia/2023/opportunity-grants.rst

 What is covered
 ----------------

-All grants include a free conference ticket for the virtual conference.
+All grants include a free conference ticket for the onsite conference.

 Are you part of a marginalized or underrepresented group in tech?
 ------------------------------------------------------------------